saadadel/Elsafa-School/readme.md

 # Elsafa School

-Website for school to manage all it data and communications between Managers, Teachers, Workers, and Students.
+Website for school to manage all its data and communications between Managers, Teachers, Workers, and Students.

 # Screenshots
 ### Main page